 Expand!
 Enlist your members to recruit across their networks.
 Ask every member to send out the same outreach emails/posts that you did.

 Recruit people for your email list — 100 or 200 isn’t unreasonable.

 We strongly recommend making a conscious effort to diversify your group and particularly to center around and defer to communities of people who are most directly affected by the Trump administration's racism, xenophobia, transphobia, homophobia, and antipathy toward the poor.
 This could include both reaching out through your own networks and forming relationships with community groups that are already working on protecting the rights of marginalized groups.

 Four local advocacy tactics that actually work

 This chapter describes the nuts and bolts of implementing four advocacy tactics to put pressure on your three Members of Congress (MoCs) — your Representative and two Senators.
-Before we get there though, there’s a few things all local groups should do:
+Before we get there though, there are a few things all local groups should do: